maparisio/Space_Mission_Project/README.md

 # Space_Mission_Project
 H&amp;Ms Project 1
 --------------------------------
-Group Members
+- By M. Aparisio, H. Heer, M. Smith & L. Vara
 --------------------------------
-- Haley Heer
-- Michael Aparisio
-- Michelle R. Smith
-- Laura (Missha) Vara

 Note: It is important that if you are going to use this code, the csv files are placed in a directory that you can pull them from, idealy a 'Resources' folder